 To avoid static build-up the LCU includes 100k bleed resistors from the earth terminal and each loop to the coax outer, which should not be left floating at the shack end, especially if elevated radials are used.
-If an earth rod is used there is a path to ground via that.
 These resistors have no effect on the RF performance of the loops.
+There are also GDTs for more sudden static build up.
+An earth rod could be used with a series resistor as a static discharge path.